Study Abroad Travel

 Our #1 Priority: Health and Safety

 The health and safety of program participants, employees and crew is prioritized above all else through every layer of decision-making at ISE.
-Over the course of our 57+ year history, we’ve continuously refined our health and safety protocols, implemented progressive preventative measures and developed vital partnerships that enable us to make informed decisions and take quick action when needed.Learn More: Health and Safety In Port
+Over the course of our 57+ year history, we’ve continuously refined our health and safety protocols, implemented progressive preventative measures and developed vital partnerships that enable us to make informed decisions and take quick action when needed.Learn More about Health and Safety

 Every course has a required in-country component called a Field Class.
 Field Classes are one day in duration and are custom developed and facilitated by the teaching faculty.
 Field Classes bring the learning of the classroom to life and constitute 20% of a student’s grade.